-The criteria, guidelines, and procedures herein apply to this grant cycle and may be different for future grant cycles.
+The criteria, guidelines, and procedures herein apply to the Spring 2016 grant cycle and may be different for future grant cycles.

 Purpose: The purpose of the HAPRFF is to support projects that enhance the public realm and for which public sources of financing may be unavailable or inadequate.
-Projects may include improvements in public parks and open space, neighborhood beautification, streetscape improvements (including street furniture such as benches or bike racks), and public safety projects.
+Projects may include improvements in public parks and open space, neighborhood beautification, streetscape improvements, public safety projects, and public art, including functional art such as benches or bike racks.